For decades, on-premise software was the standard for securely storing legal practice data.

 - Any limitations and/or workarounds for data outside our regular scope

 - What to expect once your data has been migrated

 Preparing your data for migration

 Before starting your migration, make sure your data is up-to-date, clean, and free of duplicates.
-All contact information should be in the right columns (i.e., no phone numbers in the email field), matters should be filled out with a description and assigned client, and columns should be aligned properly.
+All contact information should be in the right columns (i.e., no phone numbers in the email field), cases should be filled out with a description and assigned client, and columns should be aligned properly.
 For example, Clio outlines how to prepare your data for migration here.